Go Back

 Copied

-Everything from severe thunderstorms to flooding rain, fog and a blizzard will create travel disruptions for millions of people across the United States in the days leading up to Thanksgiving, AccuWeather meteorologists say.
+Everything from high winds to downpours and snow squalls will create travel disruptions for millions of people across the United States leading up to Thanksgiving, AccuWeather meteorologists say.

-Fog, severe weather, wind and torrential downpours led to travel delays in part of the south-central United States and the northern part of the Rockies and interior Northwest on Monday.
+Fog, severe weather, wind and torrential downpours led to travel delays in part of the south-central U.S. and the northern part of the Rockies and interior Northwest Monday.
+On Tuesday, rain spread eastward into the Northeast as snow crossed part of the Midwest.
+Thunderstorms also produced damaging winds in Alabama and Georgia.
+Winds became gusty across the Midwest and Ohio Valley Wednesday.

 GET THE FREE ACCUWEATHER APP